-For many years, individuals and businesses across the planet have faced the seemingly irresolvable dilemma of finding many benefits in plastic packaging, bags and bottles, but then facing the problem of how to dispose of the plastics after they have been used.
+For many years, individuals and businesses across the planet have faced the seemingly irresolvable dilemma of finding many benefits in plastic packaging, bags and bottles, but then facing the problem of how to dispose of the plastics after they have been used or finding the dissolvable plastics.

 Issues around rising amounts of plastic waste sent to landfill sites and plastic pollution causing threats to marine wildlife in the world’s oceans are well documented, as are the concerns around using finite fossil fuels such as crude oil to manufacture more and more plastic products.